21 Ways to Eat Healthy at Disney World

 Walt Disney World is known for many things, like Mickey Mouse, the Cinderella Castle, and Magic Kingdom.
 A vacation to the Happiest Place on Earth should be the time that you relax a little and indulge in all the treats it has to offer.
 This doesn’t necessarily give you license to go wild with food, though.
 With culinary monstrosities like the Oreo-covered funnel cake and giant 1,000-calorie turkey legs beckoning you at every corner, it’s not always easy to eat healthily while at Disney.
 But unlike making it through Splash Mountain without pulling an embarrassing face, it’s not an impossible feat.

 There are plenty of ways to have fun and stay healthy within the parks and resorts—without bringing home a bloated belly and extra pounds.
-Keep these tips handy while you keep rocking those Mickey ears, and check out the 30 Worst Vacay Habits for Your Waistline for all your big getaways!
+Keep these tips handy while you keep rocking those Mickey ears, and check out the reasons for gaining weight on vacation for all your big getaways!

 The most iconic of all the parks, the Magic Kingdom is home to the most A-list stars of the fairytale world.
 Translation: There’s no way you’re not hitting up this part of Disney!